 - NLIS (Sheep) tags must not be removed unless the device is damaged and cannot be read electronically.

 - It is not a legal requirement in Victoria to use the correct ‘year of birth’ coloured breeder tags, but it is encouraged.

 Apply NLIS (Sheep) tags according to the manufacturer's instruction with the manufacturer’s recommended applicator

-- If an incorrect applicator is used, tags may fall out and the microchip in the tag may be damaged.
+- If an incorrect applicator is used, tags may fall out and the transponder in the tag may be damaged.

 - Applying tags correctly the first time avoids the cost and inconvenience of re-tagging.